 The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of car accident victims for more than 20 years.
 If you were injured in an automobile accident in Houston, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or send us a confidential email now by CLICKING HERE.

 Texas Auto Collision Laws

 Only a Houston auto accident attorney can apply the appropriate Texas laws and regulations to your case.
-It is still important, however, for all Texas drivers to be aware of the laws that are applicable to most auto accidents including:
+It is still important, however, for all Texas drivers know the laws that apply to most auto accidents, including:

 Sec.
 550.021.
 ACCIDENT INVOLVING PERSONAL INJURY OR DEATH.